The Hunger for Intimacy

 Like many cultures Tahitians strive to integrate the narrative of their past with the invasion of global popular culture.
 The Tiki has become a brand, a logo or an icon for Tahiti, in the same way as Mickey Mouse acts like a global ambassador for the pervasive soft power of Disney and the American dream.
 Its iconography transcends borders and continents.

-TikiMiki represents this alliance between Primitive and popular culture.
+TikiMiki represents this alliance between indigenous and popular culture.

 EclectoMania is my Cadavre Exquis of unlikely pairings.

 Cultural collisions, appropriations and hijacks.
 Icons, masks, pre and post industrial, tribalism and globalism.
 Spiritual fetish and sexual fetish.

 EclectoMania is a confused homage to my influences both looking backwards to the past and forwards to the creation of new possible tribes.

 Avatar is my fictive tribe - bodies transformed through paint, plants and found objects.
 The body is released from its habitual form - masked and liberated in theatrical guise.